dnagir/rust-memomry-leak/README.md

 - memory grows on hyper.sh
 - memory grows when compiled for alpine Docker image
-- memory does not seem to grow when compiled on MacOS
+- memory grows (but definitely not as much) when compiled for MacOS

 ## Benchmarks